Penneys reveal which stores will stay open for over 24 hours this Friday - Goss.ie

 To support overnight opening hours, the retailer has increased its night time security staff by almost 70%, to manage customer queues and help ensure customers feel safe when they are shopping.

-Penneys will also be updating customers via Twitter from 8pm on December 18 to 8am on December 19, with hourly queue waiting time updates at stores operating overnight shopping.
+Penneys will also be updating customers via Twitter from 8pm on December 18 to 8am on December 19, with hourly queue updates at stores operating overnight shopping.

-These live updates will help to keep customers informed on queue times, and allow them to make a decision to visit the store during quieter periods.
+These live updates will help keep customers informed on queue times, and allow them to visit the store during quieter periods.

 Olivia Kelly, Director of Sales for Penneys, said: “The safety of our employees and customers remains our highest priority.
 The ability to stay open through the night has meant more shoppers can shop safely with us over the festive season.”